AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/graph/key-concepts.md

 ![Key concepts](../assets/concepts.png){align="center"}

-## A node
+## Node

 A node performs one step in the workflow — one node, one job.
 A node might generate an image, apply a mask, shift a color, or run any other single creative action.

-## A connection
+## Connection

 A connection carries an input or output between two nodes.
 A graph reads left to right, from your source input to the final output.

-## A template
+## Template

 A template is a graph someone has already built.
 Starting from a template removes the blank canvas and gives you a working starting point to adapt to your own brief.

 ## Why this matters before you build

 Graph is flexible by design.
-That flexibility means it's worth being specific about the outcome and workflow you want *before* you start building — that's what makes the templates and node library easy to point at the right job.
+That flexibility means it's worth being specific about the outcome and workflow you want *before* you start building.

 ## Next step